changeworld/azure-docs.pl-pl/articles/dns/dns-for-azure-services.md

 ---
-title: Używać usługi Azure DNS z innymi usługami platformy Azure | Dokumentacja firmy Microsoft
+title: Use Azure DNS with other Azure services
-description: Dowiedz się, jak używać usługi Azure DNS do rozpoznawania nazw dla innych usług platformy Azure
+description: In this learning path, get started on how to use Azure DNS to resolve names for other Azure services
 services: dns
 documentationcenter: na
-author: vhorne
+author: asudbring
-manager: jeconnoc
+manager: kumudD
-editor: ''
 tags: azure dns
 ms.assetid: e9b5eb94-7984-4640-9930-564bb9e82b78
 ms.service: dns